How are we doing?

 The change in the total number of establishments reflects the dynamism of the local economy, as well as the overall ups and downs associated with business cycles.
 Local areas with strong business growth may generate correspondingly strong gains in jobs and income that contribute to increases in the standard of living and the tax base.

 How do we compare?

-According to the latest data on business starts, professional and business services generated the most new businesses in the Tucson MSA (28.2% of the total), followed by leisure and hospitality (22.6%); education and health services (16.8%); trade, transportation, and utilities (11.6%); financial activities (8.1%); and construction (5.2%).
-Other Services, information, and manufacturing generated far fewer new businesses.
-Natural resources and mining contributed no new businesses in 2019.
-Slow gains in manufacturing and natural resources and mining reflect, in part, the capital-intensive nature of these sectors, which make industry entry and exit relatively expensive.
+According to the latest data on business starts, the trade, transportation, and utilities industry generated the most new businesses in the Tucson MSA (33.5% of the total), followed by leisure and hospitality (21.6%), education and health services (15.9%), and professional and business services (12.1%).
+Construction, other services, and the financial activities sectors accounted for about 5% each in new business starts in 2020.
+The manufacturing and information industries generated far fewer new businesses, the natural resources and mining added no new businesses.
+Slow or no gains in manufacturing and natural resources and mining reflect, in part, the capital-intensive nature of these sectors, which makes industry entry and exit relatively expensive.

 What are the key trends?

-Tucson's business growth rate in 2020 underperformed the state's rate of 3.1% and the national rate of 2.5%.
-Business growth remains well below pre-recession levels for the state of Arizona and the Tucson MSA.
-However, since the Great Recession, Tucson and the state of Arizona have experienced an overall increase in the growth rate in total establishments.
+Business growth remains below pre-recession levels in the Tucson MSA.
+However, since the Great Recession, Tucson and the state of Arizona have experienced an overall increase in the growth rate in total establishments with significant gains made in 2021.
 To explore starts, closures, expansions, and contractions for the U.S., western states, Arizona counties, and comparison MSAs visit the Comparison Page.

 How is it measured?